Kerry Young (The Bill): Rape and the Radfords

 Weeks later, Gabriel's continued obsession with Kerry leads him to rape her.
 The storyline begins with the announcement of Kerry and Cameron's engagement, which angers Gabriel as he did not hear the news from Kerry herself.
 An Inside Soap writer observed that Gabriel mistakenly believes there is a connection between them, which leads Gabriel to visit Kerry at her flat.
-Things between the pair take "a shocking turn" when Gabriel forces himself on Kerry.
+Things between the pair take "a shocking turn" when Gabriel rapes Kerry.
 Carty commented "In his madness Gabriel thinks that Kerry might fancy him and that she wants a bit of rough.
 He fancies Kerry and he is jealous of her and Cameron's happiness.
 When she invites him to tea he's reading the signals very wrongly."
 Afterwards, Kerry is seen visiting a crisis care worker, but she chooses not to report Gabriel, which gives him confidence that he will get away with assaulting her.
 Carty pointed out that Gabriel has "paved the way" by planting the idea that Smithy date raped Kerry.
 He knows that she will be seen as "the girl who cried wolf" if she does report him.
 Carty said that his character is also aware of her history with Nick and Luke, and he has the CCTV tape of the bombing, which saw Kerry become distracted while on duty.
 Carty added that the storyline is something that occurs in real life and that The Bill was not afraid to tackle such serious and shocking issues.

 Kerry's rape leads to the demise of her relationship with Cameron.
 She also becomes convinced that Gabriel is the Sun Hill serial rapist, but struggles to gain evidence.
 When a fight breaks out between Gabriel and Cameron, Gabriel takes every opportunity to taunt his "rival" about Kerry.
 Cameron "finally cracks under the pressure and his frustrations surface in a violent outburst."
 The fight is witnessed by Gina, and as Cameron faces disciplinary action, he decides to resign and leave Sun Hill.
 In August 2004, a new storyline sees Kerry unofficially working undercover in an effort to trap crime family the Radfords.
 Cordingly explained that her character initially goes undercover to prove that she is a good officer.
 Even when Smithy warns her about how dangerous the Radfords are, Kerry refuses to give up because she is getting close to them and she is attracted to David Radford (Alex McSweeney).
 Cordingly stated "It all gets very complicated and the audience won't know what Kerry is thinking.
 She is disillusioned with the police so her loyalties are divided."
 Concerned for Kerry's safety and wanting to get her away from the family, Smithy organises "a bogus drugs raid to keep her away from harm."
 However, he is soon caught and David gives Kerry a gun with an order to shoot Smithy.